The playground is a battlefield

 That ushers everyone to feel the need to beat my heart to death

-In this poem, you will hear the blood speak
+You will hear the blood speak

 You will hear the innocent dying